okekejus/personal_spotify_tracking/README.md

 - Do popular songs have something that guarantees they will be popular?
 - Do songs I *truly* like have something that guarantees I will like them?
 - What do my favourite songs look like?

+## Next Steps
+- Pretty much every function in the retrieval script could be sped up, so I will work on speeding each one up, which might include making requests to the spotify API directly.
+- Build this logic into an online app using the `streamlit` module, so anyone who uses spotify can get the same functionality.